 Internal auditors do not need to behave like certification auditors, but they should understand how strong internal audits help the organisation remain ready for external scrutiny.

-Each auditable clause guide follows a similar pattern:
+Each detailed SQMC clause guide follows a similar pattern:

-Use it as a practical reference, not as a script.
-The actual standard remains the formal audit criteria; this manual helps explain how those criteria work in practice.
+The actual standard remains the formal audit criteria.
+This manual helps explain how those criteria work in practice.

 Clause 1 explains what ISO 14001 is for and where it can be applied.